beiko-lab/arete/docs/output.md

       - `cluster_*/` - Gubbins results for the genomes within this PopPUNK cluster.

 [Gubbins](https://github.com/nickjcroucher/gubbins) is an algorithm that iteratively identifies loci containing elevated densities of base substitutions while concurrently constructing a phylogeny based on the putative point mutations outside of these regions.

+## _Gene Order_

+- `gene-order/`

+      - `extraction/` - AMR genes of interest and their neighborhoods extracted from the assemblies.
+      - `diamond/` - Pairwise alignments between all input genomes.
+      - `clustering/` - Similarity and distance matrices for each AMR gene clustered via UPGMA, MCL and DBSCAN to identify similarities between their neighborhoods across all genomes.

+Gene Order is a subworkflow for bacterial gene order analysis, with outputs easily explorable through its partner visualization application [Coeus](https://github.com/JTL-lab/Coeus).

 ## Pipeline information